atrn/ici/doc/BUILDING.md

 `make` _directs_ the build process and invokes `dcc` for compilation, linking and library creation.

-To configure the build process the `Makefile` can be edited to set installation locations and other variables.
-The makefile is quite simple (since `dcc` does the real work) and commented.
+To configure the build process a number of make macros can be set, either via the command or by editing the `Makefile`.
+The makefile is simple (since `dcc` does the real work) and reasonably well commented.

+#### Compiler options

+Compiler and linker options and libraries are defined in files read by `dcc` which are stored in the `.dcc` directory.
+The _CXXFLAGS_ file define compiler options, the _LIBS_ files has library names and _LDFLAGS_ the linker options.

+There are a number of _CXXFLAGS_ files under `.dcc` which can be selected via the make `cxxflags` macro.
+An example is given next.

 ### Targets and macros